bjing2016/habsim/README.md

 v-wind is wind towards the NORTH: wind vector in the positve Y direction

 GEFS wind data has resolution 1 point per degree.
 Data is interpolated in all four dimensions.

+### /wind
+Like /windensemble, except it takes a model parameter (model) and returns only the data for that model.

 ### /which
 Returns GFS timestamp